uninstallio/ios-sdk/README.md

 [Uninstall Insights](http://uninstall.io) iPhone SDK
 ===================

-[Uninstall SDK (http://uninstall.io)](http://uninstall.io) helps you to understand the reasons for your app uninstalls, reduce the uninstall rate using a powerful predictive engine and also get app Re-installs through a unique actionable channel.
+[Uninstall SDK (http://uninstall.io)](http://uninstall.io) helps you to understand the reasons for your app uninstalls, reduce the uninstall rate with a powerful predictive engine and also get app re-installs through a unique actionable channel.

 This guide will provide you step by step details on how to integrate the SDK in just a few minutes.
-Following steps outline the integration process in details.
+The following steps outline the integration process in details.

 ### Steps to integrate the sdk to your Xcode - iOS project (Without CocoaPods).